eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 But almost all other topics are just collections of words: it's not immediately obvious to me what each topic represents.

+So yeah, there you have it, LDA really sucks sometimes.